dinoboards/V9958-Super/docs/vdp_super_res.md

 * 10 -> SUPER_RES:   1 byte per pixel - colour from palette register - resolution of 50Hz:720x576 (414720 Bytes), 60Hz:720x480 (345600 bytes)

 BIT 3: EXTENDED PALETTE ACTIVE
-* If set, then support for 8bit per colour palette (24bits in total). each RGB is loaded into the palette data port one byte for each R, G, B.
+* If set, then enables 8 bits per colour for each colour entry in the colour palette (24bits in total). each RGB is loaded into the palette data port one byte for each colour: Red, Green then Blue (RGB).
-* up to 256 palette entries, are only availble in the super modes.
+* up to 256 palette entries are only available in the super modes.

 ### R#29